supki/liblastfm/README.md

       instance Network.Lastfm.Response.Supported 'JSON
         -- Defined at src/Network/Lastfm/Response.hs:51:10
 ```

-A: This error message indicates that GHC cannot infer response format for `Request`.
+A: This error message indicates that GHC cannot infer response format for the `Request`.
 To fix it, add use `json` or `xml` helpers, depending on your needs

 ```